L-Loreti/Wine-Quality-Classifier/README-en.md

 I used the Wine Quality Database provided by the article “[Modeling wine preferences by data mining from physicochemical properties](https://www.sciencedirect.com/science/article/abs/pii/S0167923609001377?via%3Dihub).”
 The researchers used the Support Vector Machine (SVM) algorithm to predict wine quality, but did not achieve good results, with an accuracy of approximately 63%.
 This shows that predicting wine quality is not an easy task, and may be due to the unbalanced distribution of data, as I discuss in the section “Data Manipulation.”

-My proposal is to join some of the quality wines data into new categories to balance the data distribution.
-Besides that, a process of feature engineering and feature selection was done, which extinguished the multicolinearity between the features, and for the training part, the cross-validation procedure was applied, which provided a good generalization of the best algorithm asserted by its performance on the test data set.
-In the end, bussiness knowledge was applied to improve even further the predictions.
+My proposal is to combine some wine qualities into a single category to balance the distribution of data.
+In addition, a feature engineering and selection process was performed, which eliminated multicollinearity between features, and for the training part, a cross-validation procedure was applied, which provided a good generalization of the best algorithm, suggested by its performance on the test dataset.
+Finally, business knowledge was applied to further improve the predictions.

-Click on "<i>Wine Parameters</i>" to get more information about the features of the database.
+Click on “<i>Wine Parameters</i>” for more information about the characteristics of the database.

 <details>